pragmatically-dev/PNG2Rm-System/README.md

    ```bash
    $remarkable: ~/ ./client &
    ```

+---

+⚠️ Please be sure to have webinterface-onboot ⚠️

-now you should be able to convert your screenshots to rmlines in less than 4 sec
+Now you should be able to convert your screenshots to rmlines in less than 4 sec